nicojourdain/BUILD_CONFIG_NEMO/README.txt

         make
         ./gsw_check  ## to check (some have to work, maybe not all of them) cd ../..
+        # The gsw_data_v3_0.nc file provided in this repository should be fine, but in case you start again
+        # from the original file (i.e. from github.com/TEOS-10/GSW-Fortran.git), you will need to modify it
-        # need to modify the netcdf file used for TEOS10 to avoid NaN in some places :
+        # to avoid NaN in some places (otherwise, skip the next 4 lines):
         ./compile.sh remove_NaN_from_gsw_data_v3_0.f90
         ./remove_NaN_from_gsw_data_v3_0
         ncks -x -v ocean_ref,ndepth_ref,deltaSA_ref,SA_ref,SAAR_ref GSW-Fortran/test/gsw_data_v3_0.nc gsw_data_v3_0.nc